yjh0410/FreeYOLO/README.md

 `Basic` matcher is leveraged from `FCOS`, so it is a fixed label assignment method.

+Recently, I am trying my best to fix the bug in `SimOTA` ...

 # Main results on COCO-val

 | Model                 |  Scale   |   mAP   | Weight |